mohamadshahril/mohamadshahril/README.md

 ## 🌱 What I'm Learning
 - GitHub basics: commits, branches, pull requests, and version control
 - System development fundamentals: backend logic, architecture, and deployment
-- Tools like Laravel, Vue.js, SQL Server, and Android SDK

 ## 🎯 Goals
 - Build and document small projects to practice GitHub workflows
-- Automate environment setup for Laravel and Android development
+- Automate environment setup for Laravel and Mobile development
 - Learn how to collaborate and contribute to open-source projects

 ## 📂 Repositories